ibm-cloudintegration/CP4I-PoT-Public/APIC-labs-v12/Create-Secure-Publish-DPNGW/ReadMe.md

 ![alt text](./images/image-7a.png)

-1. Select "DataPower Nano Gateway", and name the policy as "customer-database-agw-policy", then select the API using the drop-down. <br>
+1. Select "DataPower Nano Gateway", and name the policy as "customer-database-ngw-policy", then select the API using the drop-down. <br>
 Click \<Add\>.
 ![alt text](./images/image-7b.png)